 #7 Forgetting to Keep Track of Capital Gains

-If you sold your main home last year, don’t forget to pay capital gains taxes on any profit.
-You can typically exclude $250,000 of any profits from taxes (or $500,000 if you’re married filing jointly).
+If you sold your main home last year, don’t forget to report capital gains on any profit above the excluded amounts.
+You can typically exclude $250,000 of any profits from your income (or $500,000 if you’re married filing jointly).

-Taxpayers are allowed to deduct mortgage interest on home acquisition debt up to $1 million, plus they can also deduct up to $100,000 in home equity debt.
+For the tax year 2017, taxpayers are allowed to deduct mortgage interest on home acquisition debt up to $1 million, plus they could also deduct up to $100,000 in home equity debt.

 This article provides general information about tax laws and consequences, but shouldn't be relied upon as tax or legal advice applicable to particular transactions or circumstances.
 Consult a tax professional for such advice.